Skip to content

 }

-Earlier, we repeatedly emphasized the one-shot consumption semantics of std::future — get() can only be called once, after which the future becomes invalid.
-In most scenarios, this is not a problem, but sometimes you need multiple threads to wait for the same result.
-For example, after an initialization task completes, multiple worker threads all need to obtain the initialization result before they can start working — in this case, a single std::future is not enough, because after the first thread calls get, the future becomes invalid. std::shared_future is designed for exactly this "one-to-many" scenario.
+Previously, we emphasized the one-shot consumption semantics of std::futureget() can only be called once, after which the future is invalid.
+In most scenarios, this is fine, but sometimes you need multiple threads to wait for the same result.
+For example, after an initialization task completes, multiple worker threads need the initialization result before they can start—in this case, a single std::future isn't enough because after the first thread calls get(), the future is invalid. std::shared_future is designed for this "one-to-many" scenario.

-The key difference between std::shared_future and std::future is that std::shared_future's get() returns a const T& reference (for object types) rather than an rvalue reference, so it can be called repeatedly without consuming the shared state.
-At the same time, std::shared_future is copyable — each waiting thread can hold its own copy, and all copies share the same underlying state.
+The key difference between std::shared_future and std::future is: shared_future::get() returns a const reference (for object types) instead of an rvalue reference, so it can be called repeatedly without consuming the shared state.
+Also, shared_future is copyable—each waiting thread can hold its own copy, and all copies share the same underlying state.

-The way to obtain a std::shared_future is by calling the share() method on a std::future to convert it.
-At this point, the original std::future becomes invalid (its valid() becomes false), and the state is transferred to the std::shared_future.
+You obtain a std::shared_future by calling the share() method on a std::future.
+At this point, the original std::future becomes invalid (its valid() returns false), and the state is transferred to the shared_future.

 #include <future>